Mostly marine animals, the cnidarians include the corals, hydras, jellyfish, Portuguese men-of-war, sea anemones, sea pens, sea whips, and sea fans.

 Phylum Cnidaria includes animals that exhibit radial or biradial symmetry and are diploblastic, meaning that they develop from two embryonic layers, ectoderm and endoderm.
 Nearly all (about 99 percent) cnidarians are marine species.

-Where are cnidarians found?
+Why are cnidarians immortal?

-How do cnidarians eat?
+How do cnidarians get nutrients?

 What are the function of cnidarians?